Mc Donalds Digital Test Design Week Website Article Header copy 4

 Share socially

-Design studio UXUS has collaborated with long-standing client McDonald’s on a restaurant designed around a new service proposition which looks to meet the changing habits of its customers.
+Design studio FutureBrand UXUS has collaborated with long-standing client McDonald’s on a restaurant designed around a new service proposition which looks to meet the changing habits of its customers.

 The small-format test restaurant has several new features designed to provide McDonald’s digital customers further convenience when using the Drive Thru, pick-up and delivery services.
 An additional Order Ahead Lane in the Drive Thru will let customers who ordered on the app skip the queue before arriving at a food and beverage conveyer belt window.